-Supervisor: Dr. Jim Schroeder Length: Yearlong
+Supervisor: Dr. Jim Schroeder, Dr. Emma Nicholls, Dr. Brooke Frazer

+Length: Yearlong

 The interdisciplinary evaluation clinic takes place at ESRC.
-The clinic focuses on utilizing a multidisciplinary assessment approach to provide comprehensive diagnostic assessments to children between the ages of 4-17.
-Fellows will work as part of a team, which includes a physical therapist, speech/language therapist, and audiologist.
-A full day assessment will be done by the team on Monday, and the fellows will meet with the team on the following Thursday morning to discuss the results of the evaluation.
-Fellows will organize a team report with information from all disciplines and provide feedback to the parents after this is completed.
+The clinic focuses on utilizing a multi-disciplinary assessment approach to provide comprehensive diagnostic assessments to children between the ages of 4-17.
+Interns will work as part of a team, which includes an occupational therapist, speech/language therapist, and audiologist.
+A half-day assessment will be done by the team on Monday and Tuesday, and the interns will meet with the team on the following Thursday morning to discuss the results of the evaluation.
+Interns will organize a team report with information from all disciplines and provide feedback to the parents after this is completed.